 Return to Part 1 (Instructions) and add a single Section element (you can leave it blank).
 Then add a single Text element and put the instructions for the Assessment - explaining what content it will cover, the number of questions, the pass mark and the number of allowed retakes.

-Then add all the quiz and match elements for your assessment (tagging each of them to display in the 'assessment only').
+Then add all the Quiz, Fill-In and Match elements for your assessment (tagging each of them to display in the 'assessment only').

 For the explorer, they will then see the short instructions and then the assessment module.

-For articles, you can use the Quiz element and take advantage of the option to require explorers to correctly answer a quiz.
-This means they retry the quiz if they submit an incorrect answer.
-Your article could, for example, contain 15 quizzes over five sections, allowing explorers to work through quizzes in five groups of three.
+For articles, you can use the Quiz, Fill-In and Match elements and take advantage of the option to require explorers to correctly respond to the activity.
+This means they retry the quiz, fill-in quiz or match activity if they submit an incorrect answer.
+Your article could, for example, contain 15 quizzes (including fill-in quizzes and match activities) over five sections, allowing explorers to work through them in five groups of three.
 This is a more 'lightweight' style of assessment than using the Assessment module in a topic.

 Can assessments (and topics) be manually assessed?